Subscribe to my free email series for 20+ years of life coaching experience.

 Ask yourself and answer honestly if those conditions are realistic for you given your available time and what you feel you are capable of.

-For instance, if one of the conditions is that you do a specific amount of social media posts, make a certain number of calls, or give so many presentations, is that going to work for you.
+For instance, if one of the conditions is that you do a specific amount of social media posts a week, make a certain number of calls, or give so many presentations, is that going to work for you.

 If the answer is yes, you may be wiser to choose this option even if it costs a bit more.
 Then, if you discover that the marketing program you have invested in is not what you need, at least you can just opt out of the program.
 This is why Q3 is so important.

 I recently mentored an experienced coach wanting to invigorate her practice.
-She had asked for a refund when she realised that the ex corporate marketer she employed was an expensive waste of time when it came to getting coaching clients.
-She did not get the refund but because she was paying by instalments she was able to salvage most of her investment.
+She had asked for a refund when she realised that the ex corporate marketer she employed was an expensive waste of time when it came to helping her get more coaching clients.
+She was paying by instalments so she was able to salvage most of her investment.

 However you approach payment, be wary of signing a contract that binds you to the full amount and preferably, pay by direct deposit rather than give your credit card details.

-Also, ask whether they coach you through the process and any blocks you may have or just tell you what to do and to go do it.
-There is a big difference.
+Also, ask whether they coach you through the process and help you meet any challenges you may have or will they just present with a system and tell you to go do it.
+That's the difference between a coach and a consultant.
+And again get what they offer in writing!

-6. Ask to speak to people who have used them to help find clients.
+7. Ask to speak to life coaches who have used them to help find clients.

 This can be a tricky question as obviously they are not going to put you in touch with coaches who won't say nice things.
 But it will give you a chance to see the coaches they come up with and what sort of clients they have.
 Often people give great testimonials for a training about getting clients, but rarely about whether it has really worked for them and they have actually got more clients.

-I hope you have found this article helpful in navigating your way to a marketing plan that will really work for you.
-I also encourage you to look at these Easy and Affordable Ways to Market Your Coaching.
-One or more of them may be something you are drawn to.
+I hope you have found this article helpful in navigating your way to successfully outsourcing your marketing that will really work for you.
+I also encourage you to look at these Easy and Affordable Ways to Market Your Coaching on your own.
+One or more of them may be something you are drawn to and can incorporate into your overall marketing strategy.

 You might like these